 Why Most Keto Gummies Don’t Make Sense

-So for the most part, we don’t understand the point of any keto gummy supplements and most brands fail to prove any specific benefits.
+So for the most part, we don’t understand the point of any keto gummy supplements, and most brands fail to prove any health benefits.

-Someone on a keto diet can eat anything that contains carbs so long as the carbs are below the threshold, but a food or supplement isn’t “keto” just because it contains a low dose of carbs.
+Someone on a keto diet can eat anything that contains carbs, so long as the carbs are below the allowed threshold, but a food or supplement isn’t “keto” just because it contains a low dose of carbs.

 Most of these gummies are almost pure sugar, and just as we would not consider eating 5 g of table sugar to be a “keto” snack, we would not consider almost any keto gummy brand on the market to be a “keto snack,” because they’re nutrient-poor and carb-rich.
 It’s an illogical class of supplements.

-The active ingredients in these “keto” gummies will not provide any health benefits in our opinion either.
+The active ingredients in these “keto” gummies will not provide any health benefits either, in our opinion.

 There’s nothing wrong with eating a small amount of carbs on a keto diet, but we would not recommend using up the small carb allotment on processed gummies that contain a number of unhealthy additives like refined sugar and flavoring agents.